aiven/devportal/docs/products/postgresql/howto/setup-logical-replication.rst

 Set up logical replication to Aiven for PostgreSQL
 ==================================================

-Aiven for PostgreSQL represents the perfect managed solution for a variety of use cases; remote production systems can be completely migrated in Aiven using different methods including :doc:`using Aiven-db-migrate <migrate-aiven-db-migrate>` or the standard :doc:`dump and restore method <migrate-pg-dump-restore>`.
+Aiven for PostgreSQL represents an ideal managed solution for a variety of use cases; remote production systems can be completely migrated to Aiven using different methods including :doc:`using Aiven-db-migrate <migrate-aiven-db-migrate>` or the standard :doc:`dump and restore method <migrate-pg-dump-restore>`.

-In some cases a complete migration from legacy systems is not possible, still Aiven for PostgreSQL can be used to keep an in-sync copy of the source dataset via **logical replica**.
+Whether you are migrating or have another use case to keep an existing system in sync with an Aiven for PostgreSQL service, setting up a **logical replica** is a good way to achieve that.
 This article goes through the steps of replicating some tables from a self-managed PostgreSQL cluster to Aiven.

 ..
 Note::
     These instructions work also with AWS RDS PostgreSQL 10+.